ltwalt/Walts-World/content/post/What a Year - 2022/index.md

 projects: []
 ---

 What a year, indeed!
-In Walt's World, these are the three things that really stood out.
+In Walt's World, these were the three things that really stood out.

 <img src="https://fieldguidetocompellinganalytics.com/media/welcome_huc8928042223a9eb6b2f870244a0a04b0_16666_1200x0_resize_q75_lanczos.jpg" alt="drawing" width="200"/>